The Best Things to Do in Stamford Bridge

 Visit the Brompton Cemetery

-Yes, we know what you’re thinking.
-Visit a cemetery?
-Well, this just happens to be a highly distinguished and historic cemetery.
-It’s been around since 1840 and is full of interesting monuments interspersed with nature.
-It may not be for everyone, but it’s worth checking out if you’re a history buff in the area.
+Ok, we know what you’re thinking – why is a trip to the cemetery on our list of things to do in Stamford Bridge?
+Bear with us here, because this just happens to be a highly distinguished and historic cemetery.
+It’s been around since 1840 and it's full of interesting monuments.
+Granted it may not be for everyone, but it’s worth a trip out if you’re into history.

 How to get to and from Stamford Bridge

-Tube: The most central London football stadium is just an 8 minute walk from Fulham Broadway underground station (District line).
+Tube: The most central London football stadium is just an 8 minute walk from Fulham Broadway underground station via the District line.

 Train: The nearest train station is West Brompton (one tube stop north of Fulham Broadway).
 Imperial Wharf is also just a 15 minute walk away.
 Or you can get a train from pretty much anywhere to Clapham Junction station, a bus ride away from Stamford Bridge.